 Garrison Keillor once said, “A book is a gift you can open again and again.”
-The great thing about business books their gift can be life-changing for you, your business, and all the lives touched as a result.
-The Financially Simple team understands this concept and loves to share the books he reads, some read every year, some for the first time.
+The great thing about business books is that the gifts within them can be life-changing for you, your business, and all the lives impacted as a result.
+The Financially Simple team understands this concept well and we love to share the books Justin reads—some on an annual basis, and others for the first time.

 The Business/Financial Book of the Month